I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 The second rainy season is towards the end of the year from mid-October to Mid-December.
 This period is known as the ‘short rains’.
 During this period, the rains are not as heavy as the long rains and showers normally occur in the afternoons and don’t last for too long.
 This allows almost all the normal activities like game drives, hiking, and enjoying the beaches to take place.

-Having said all that, it must always be kept in mind that the weather in many countries can be and has been quite unpredictable and severe at times, especially now that climate change is impacting the weather system.
-The seasons mentioned are based on normal times and the timings of the rains vary with each season, as does the severity of them.
+Having said all that, it must always be kept in mind that the weather all around the world has become quite unpredictable and severe at times, now that climate change is impacting the weather system.
+The seasons mentioned above are based on past averages.
+Timings of the rains, and their severity, vary with each season.

 Risks of Visiting in the Rainy Season

 Visiting during the short rains does not typically present too many risks, as the rains are short and light.
 You can still experience fantastic game drives and see a host of wildlife on your safari.
-However, be prepared for unexpected showers and consequences of heavy rainfall.
+However, be prepared for unexpected showers.

-Given, I visited during November of 2023 when Tanzania experienced an unusually heavy short rainy season.
-It cannot be expected that every November will be like this as this was classed as a freak weather event.
-However, the effects of climate change do make unusual weather more likely.
+I visited during November of 2023 when Tanzania experienced an unusually heavy short rainy season.
+This was classed as a freak weather event, but shows how the effects of climate change do make unusual weather more likely.

-During the rainy season you also run the risk of not enjoying the breathtaking views from the slopes and summit of Kilimanjaro, and besides, you’ll be spending most of the time trudging on muddy trails, somewhat spoiling the whole experience.
+During the rainy season you also run the risk of not enjoying the breathtaking views from the slopes and summit of Kilimanjaro.
+You’ll also have to endure muddy trails, which can somewhat spoil the whole experience.

-Another reason for choosing the dry season over the rainy season is the high numbers of mosquitos, which are not only annoying but also raise the risk of malaria.
+Another reason for choosing the dry season over the rainy season is the high numbers of mosquitos in the rainy season.
+They’re not only annoying but also raise the risk of malaria.

-Tanzania in general is not a cheap destination, whether you’re going on safaris, hiking Kilimanjaro or visiting the Zanzibar Islands.
+In general, Tanzania is not a cheap destination, whether you’re going on safaris, hiking Kilimanjaro or visiting the Zanzibar Islands.
 The experiences in those places can be truly memorable but much depends on the weather.
-Unless you’re set on coming during the long rains for a specific purpose, you will always be running the risk of actually not enjoying what Tanzania really has to offer.
+Unless you’re set on coming during the long rains for a specific purpose, you will always run the risk of actually missing out on what Tanzania really has to offer.

 Cheapest Time of Year to Visit Tanzania

-Tanzania is not the cheapest safari destination so if you budget is really tight you might prefer to look at slightly cheaper safari destinations such as Kenya.
-If however, you have your heart set on Tanzania and I completely understand why that might be the case, the cheapest time to visit would be during the long rains from March to April.
+Tanzania is not the cheapest safari destination, so if your budget is really tight you might prefer to look at slightly cheaper safari destinations such as Kenya.
+However, if you have your heart set on Tanzania – and I completely understand why that might be the case -the cheapest time to visit would be during the long rains from March to April.

-Typically most of the rain fall in the afternoon so you can usually schedule morning game drives to avoid the rain.
-Whilst many of the accommodations in the south close over this period, the more popular northen accommodations typically stay open and offer lower rates.
+Typically, most of the rain falls in the afternoon, so you can usually schedule morning game drives to avoid the rain.
+Whilst many of the accommodations in the south close over this period, the more popular northern accommodations typically stay open and offer lower rates.

 Embark on the Safari of Your Dreams